 How is it funded?

 As a registered charity, the Ontario SPCA and Humane Society depends on the generosity of donors to fund programs and services that help vulnerable animals in our community.
-If you are in a position to give and would like to help support this wellness clinic, you can make a donation online.
+If you are in a position to give and would like to help support these wellness clinics, you can make a donation online.

 Learn more about the full range of community support services offered by the Ontario SPCA to help keep animals with the families who love them.